tableau/connector-plugin-sdk/docs/tdvt.md

 If a named connector doesn't exist, you can connect through the Other Databases (ODBC) connector.
 For information on the Other Databases (ODBC), check out the [online Help](https://onlinehelp.tableau.com/current/pro/desktop/en-us/examples_otherdatabases.htm).

-Or you can create a connector plugin, as described in this Developer Guide.
+Or you can create a connector, as described in this Developer Guide.

 We recommend running TDVT for:

 - New Driver Releases
 - Database Patches
 - Database Releases
-- Connector Plugins
+- Connectors

 ## What’s in this section?